junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — The House Committee on Rules reported an original measure, H. Rept.
 111-519, by Mr. Cardoza.
 - 2010-06-30 — The House Committee on Rules reported an original measure, H. Rept.
 111-519, by Mr. Cardoza.
 - 2010-06-30 — The resolution waives all points of order against consideration of the bill except those arising under clause 9 or 10 of rule XXI.
 The amendment printed in this report shall be considered as adopted.
 The resolution waives all points of order against the bill, as amended.
+- 2010-07-01 — Considered as privileged matter. (consideration: CR H5311-5319)
+- 2010-07-01 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1495.
+- 2010-07-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-01 — On agreeing to the resolution Agreed to by the Yeas and Nays: 231 - 189 (Roll no. 418). (text: CR H5311)
+- 2010-07-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 231 - 189 (Roll no. 418).(text: CR H5311)
+- 2010-07-01 — The previous question was ordered without objection. (consideration: CR H5318)